Bank Fraud Investigation: How It Works, Timeline & Process

 5. Pursue legal action against the fraudster

-Rather than absorb the costs of the fraud, the bank may choose to pursue legal action against the fraudster to recover these losses.
-This often requires some legal action on behalf of the bank, which can be costly.
-Whether this is worth pursuing will depend on the legal costs of pursuing the fraudster.
+Rather than absorbing the costs of the fraud, the bank may choose to pursue legal action against the fraudster to recover these losses.
+This often requires costly legal action on the bank's part.
+Whether this is worth pursuing will depend on the legal costs associated with bank fraud investigations and whether the fraudster can be identified and held accountable.

 Step 5: Update Fraud Detection and Prevention Systems